Signaling and Substance Lifecycle

 - the toxin layer at the owner plant’s cell is incremented,

-- toxin effects may be applied to swarms directly through
+- toxin effects are applied to swarms directly through

 Energy Maintenance Cost